GoogleCloudPlatform/mongodb-cloud-manager/README.md

 ## Deploy MongoDB using Cloud Manager

 Once the instances have completed the setup process, they should be visible via `Cloud Manager > Deployment > Servers` in a few minutes.
+To deploy MongoDB, refer to the instructions for [Deploying a Replica Set](https://docs.cloud.mongodb.com/tutorial/deploy-replica-set/).

 ## Clean Up